 Surgery to repair a hiatal hernia

 In a small number of cases, a hiatal hernia may require surgery.
-Surgery is generally reserved for emergency situations and for people who aren't helped by medications to relieve heartburn and acid reflux.
-Hiatal hernia repair surgery is often combined with surgery for gastroesophageal reflux disease.
+Surgery is generally reserved for emergency situations, which are rare, and for people who aren't helped by medications to relieve heartburn and acid reflux.

-Lifestyle changes may help control the signs and symptoms of acid reflux caused by a hiatal hernia.
-Consider trying to:
+Making a few lifestyle changes may help control the signs and symptoms of acid reflux caused by a hiatal hernia.

 - Eat several smaller meals throughout the day rather than a few large meals.